2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 conditions: control (no added EMFs), EMF exposure, and EMF exposure with remediation.
 EMF

-exposure caused significant dysregulation of intracellular calcium levels in skin and breast cells.
+exposure caused significant (changes) of intracellular calcium levels in skin and breast cells.

 colon cells.
 These findings suggest that specific EMF remediation strategies may offer